-Doug has been a frequent moderator, host and keynote speaker at leading conferences produced by the IAB, AdExchanger, iMedia, PubMatic and AdMonsters.
-For the past 16 years, he’s hosted Seller Forum, the industry’s only peer-to-peer networking and content event just for digital sales leaders.
-And each week he writes The Drift, a provocative industry blog that directly reaches nearly 5,000 top industry executives and is syndicated and referred to thousands more.
+Over the years, Doug has been a frequent moderator, host and keynote speaker at leading conferences produced by the IAB, AdExchanger, iMedia, PubMatic and AdMonsters.
+For 17 years, he hosted Seller Forum, the industry’s only peer-to-peer networking and content event just for digital sales leaders.
+And since 2001, he’s authored The Drift, a provocative industry blog that directly reaches nearly 5,000 top industry executives and is syndicated and referred to thousands more.

 After a 15-year career in print advertising sales with companies like Hearst and Condé Nast, Doug became advertising director and east coast employee number one for Wired Magazine in 1994, and sold some of the Web’s first ads on the company’s Hot Wired site.
 He then served as vice president of sales for Firefly Network, a pioneering company in personalization, targeting and community.

 Doug was elected to the Board of Directors for the Internet (now “Interactive”) Advertising Bureau in 1997 and managed the development of both the IAB Roadshow (the organization’s first omnibus presentation to marketers) and the IAB Professional Development Series (its first seller training initiative.)
 In 1999, he received the first IAB Service Award for commitment and contribution to the industry; In 2007 Doug received the “Oldtimers Award” from the Aspen Group, a gathering of top digital agencies; In 2011, ad:tech honored him with its Industry Achievement Award for lifetime service; and in 2016, 212 NYC presented Doug with its Thought Leadership Award, and the following year inaugurated the Weaver Award for Digital Sales Excellence which recognizes an outstanding digital sales manager and an individual contributor in the New York market.